syedamaheenkazmi172/Blockchain_implementation_using_DSA/README.md

 Our project aims to make Blockchain accessible and easy to understand for the masses and to provide them with a platform to interact with and learn the processes behind Blockchain.
 Through our project, we aim to increase technical literacy and demystify Blockchain.

-For project to run, run following commands in terminal (in deliverable 4): g++ Project.cpp graph.cpp -o Project
+For project to run, run following commands in terminal (in deliverable 4): \n g++ Project.cpp graph.cpp -o Project
 .\Project